 This information should be considered by services that propose to, or are operating, a bush kinder located away from the education and care service's premises.
-It should be read in conjunction with the Excursions and regular outings and
+It should be read in conjunction with the information about Excursions and regular outings and

 The Education and Care Services National Law Act 2010 (National Law) and the